jennylihan/jennylihan.github.io/portfolio/domino.md

 ---
 layout: portfolio
-title: domino - learning app design (2018)
+title: domino (2018)
 ---
 <h1><a href="/">&#8592;</a>{{ page.title }}</h1>
 <br>
-<h2>How might we design for tinkering and computational thinking with only mobile phones?</h2>
+<h2> Learning App Design: How might we design for tinkering and computational thinking with only mobile phones?</h2>
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQlBDrkUKOhJDZ7AICsePvXrDaghBOs5kVQMwAicLwZw80s6_Iw3DbLXjXtzXP97QYdI_PpFAL40gU7/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="600px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <h3>✨✨ Oh, and we made it to Norway to present at the Interaction Design & Children conference in 2018!
 This project also went on to become Aashna's master's project.</h3>
 <h3>✏️✏️ You can find our acm conference paper <a href="https://dl.acm.org/doi/10.1145/3202185.3213524" target="\_blank"> here.</a></h3>